 You tell me:

-What's better: Taking precaution or Taking pills after having a disease?
+What’s better: Taking precautions or Taking pills after having a disease?

 Taking precautions is way better than going to a doctor and taking medications after catching a disease, right?

-Followers do what they see their leaders do
+Lesson #7: Followers do what they see their leaders do.

 Once you become a leader, people start following you.